 The National Fantasy Football Championship was started in 2004 as the industry's first multi-city, high-stakes fantasy football event.
 With live drafts in Las Vegas, New York and Chicago, the NFFC drew 224 teams at $1,250 each for the main event with a $100,000 grand prize.
-Mark Srebro of York, Pennsylvania teamed up with Jason Emma to win the debut grand prize with a Championship Round total of 715.34 points, a record that still stands today for the post-season.
+Mark Srebro of York, Pennsylvania teamed up with Jason Emma to win the debut grand prize with a Championship Round total of 715.34 points, a record that stood for 11 years for the post-season.
 Srebro was the most vocal member on the NFFC message boards from the beginning of the season, bragging that he would win the title, and sure enough he came through.

 In 2004, the NFFC consisted of just 16 main event leagues, 3 Auction Leagues and 2 Draft Champions Leagues.
 That was it.

 By 2005, demand had grown to where the main event grew to 280 teams and the Auction and Draft Champions Leagues had expanded to 8 leagues.
 Josh and Sid Ferenc of San Diego, California rode LaDainian Tomlinson to a league title and the $100,000 grand prize, edging Scott Stauffer by 2.05 points in the closest final ever for the NFFC.
 The NFFC also rolled out two new events in 2005: The NFFC Ultimate League where the entry fee was $5,000 per team and first place was worth $37,500, and the NFFC Second Chance Leagues.
-The Ultimate Leagues consisted of one 14-team league in 2005 where owners from Las Vegas and New York were hooked up on a teleconference call.
+The Ultimate League consisted of one 14-team league in 2005 where owners from Las Vegas and New York were hooked up on a teleconference call.
 Eddie Gillis of Jamestown, Rhode Island won the debut NFFC Ultimate League title and $27,500.
 The Second Chance Leagues started in Week 4 and continued through Week 16 as the NFFC's first online leagues, giving some owners who got off to a rough start a second chance to still win a league title.